NicolasThierion/aspectjs/packages/docs/src/README.md

   #   details: Works on both node and browser
   - title: Plug and play
     icon: plug
-    details: Install, and start using aspects in any existing codebase
+    details: Install the packages, and add aspects in your existing codebase
   - title: Light
     icon: bolt
     details: Only 6kb minified